Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Left–Right Model with Inverse Seesaw (LRIS)

 where

 The phase $\alpha$ constitutes a new CP-violating source in the right-handed quark sector and plays an important role in generating CP-odd observables in $\tau \to K\pi\nu_\tau$.
-Constraints on the right-handed mixing parameters from $K^0$--$\bar{K}^0$ and $B_d^0$--$\bar{B}_d^0$ mixing, as well as from direct searches for $W_R$ at the LHC, will be discussed in Sec.~\ref{sec:contrib}.
+Constraints on the right-handed mixing parameters from $K^0$--$\bar{K}^0$ mixing and from direct searches for $W_R$ at the LHC are discussed in Sec.~\ref{sec:contrib}; the complementary constraint from $B_d^0$--$\bar{B}_d^0$ mixing is derived quantitatively in Sec.~\ref{sec:BdBd}.